boblemaire/IoTaWatt/Docs/quickstart.rst

 ==========

-So now you have your new IoTaWatt and can't wait to hook it up and start monitoring.
-But couldn't find the quickstart guide in the box.
+So now you have your new IoTaWatt and can't wait to hook it up and start monitoring - but you couldn't find the quickstart guide in the box.
 That's because there is no quickstart guide per-se.

 However...
 The first few topics that follow contain all you